Introduction

 Your ONE thing might not show results for months.

-That doesn’t mean it’s not working.
+That does not mean it is not working.

 Progress Over Perfection

-You won’t do your ONE thing perfectly.
+You will not do your ONE thing perfectly.

-You’ll forget sometimes.
+You will forget sometimes.
 Slip back occasionally.

-That’s fine.
+That is fine.
 Keep going.

 Conclusion